I’ll start by saying just this: No one is perfect and the quicker we are to accept this, the better our lives will get.

 - Breast gap: if you have a very wide and depressed sternum or breastbone, breast gaps can occur.
 Statistics say that 4 in 10 women go back to the doctor to fix this issue after the initial surgery

-- After liposuction new fat can appear in new places: if you have liposuction and you gain weight afterwards, in most cases the fat will be accumulated in the areas which have not received the procedure
+- After liposuction new fat can appear in new places: if you have liposuction and you gain weight afterward, in most cases the fat will be accumulated in the areas which have not received the procedure

-To conclude, cosmetic surgery can definitely improve one’s life as they start loving their bodies.
+To conclude, cosmetic surgery can definitely improve one’s life as they start loving their body.
 However, it is vital to understand the risks associated with cosmetic surgery.
 Moreover, you have to know that they do not guarantee a better life as this all depends on you.
 Realistic expectations are the key.